-Synductis cv was founded on 21 December 2012 and aims to coordinate the infrastructure works by various utility companies in the Flemish cities and municipalities and so reduce nuisance of the works.
+Synductis cv was founded on 21 December 2012 and aims to coordinate the infrastructure works by various utility companies in the Flemish cities and municipalities and so reduce nuisance caused by the works.

-Fluvius System Operator participates for an amount of 8 k EUR and with a share percentage of 34,47 %.
+Fluvius System Operator participates for an amount of 8 k EUR, which represents a share percentage of 34,38 % at the end of 2022 and 34,47% at the end.2021.